mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 ```

-Let's wrap up by checking that the calculations for $c$ and $E(r)$ make sense with some data.
+Let's wrap up by checking that the calculations for $c$ and $E(\text{risk})$ make sense using sample data.

 The method `expectedRisks` calculates risks at every threshold.
-We want the minimum risk to match the risk at $c$.
+We want the minimum risk to match the risk at $c$ on a given sample.

 ```scala